MattZhao/cs186-projects/hw3/README.md

 Instructions:
  - Use Google or the Python API if you're lost.
- - Try sampling about 10 per partition (expected value).
+ - Try sampling about 10 elements per partition (expected value).
 You can do this using the given `sample` function (without replacement).
    - `collect` it because `rdd.sample` returns a smaller RDD with sampled elements.
+   - For example: If numPartitions=6, you want 10 per partition - hence 6 * 10 = 60.
  - Use these samples to find a list of boundaries (like pivot points).
    - For example: If numPartitions=6, you'll want to find 5 key boundaries [x1, x2, x3, x4, x5] such that the first partition will have all elements with key < x1, second partition will have elements with key such that x1 <= key < x2, ...
 6th partition will have elements with key such that x5 <= key.
  - You want to write a function that will bucket your data - given that you've calculated your bucket boundaries.